>> Zhang Lab: Power Microsystems (homepage)

-The objective of this research is to develop a highly sensitive, mechanically robust and mass producible gas micro-detector, designed for integration into a portable micro-gas chromatographic system capable of competing with the performance of traditionally laboratory instrumentation.
-The approach taken is to optimize performance and sensitivity of the detector by modeling, analyzing and testing the different heat flux pathways from the active element of the detector.
-Furthermore, the modeling and testing are performed to enable violent mechanical shocks and a wide range of thermal and chemical operating environments.
+The objective of this research is to develop a highly sensitive, mechanically robust, and mass-producible gas micro-detector designed for integration into a portable micro-gas chromatographic system capable of competing with the performance of traditionally laboratory instrumentation.
+The approach involves optimizing the performance and sensitivity of the detector by modeling, analyzing, and experimentally validating various heat flux pathways from the detector's active element.
+In addition, the modeling and testing processes are conducted to ensure the detector's resilience to mechanical shock and its compatibility with a wide range of thermal and chemical operating environments.

-In the push for novel gas sensors and detection mechanisms, little effort has been put into enhancing thermal conductivity detectors, one of the oldest gas sensors.
-However, thermal conductivity detectors are uniquely suited for miniaturization, since they are sensitive to the concentration of substances within a mixture, not the total mass of a sample, a limitation of flame ionization detectors and mass spectrometers.
-Therefore, miniaturization of gas chromatographic systems employing thermal conductivity detectors can maintain functional sensitivity while processing smaller sample masses, while simultaneously reducing power consumption and increasing mechanical robustness.
+In the pursuit of novel gas sensors and detection mechanisms, limited effort has been directed toward improving thermal conductivity detectors—one of the oldest gas sensor technologies.
+However, thermal conductivity detectors are particularly well-suited for miniaturization, as they are sensitive to the concentration of components in a mixture rather than the total sample mass—a limitation of flame ionization detectors and mass spectrometers.
+As a result, miniaturized gas chromatographic systems employing thermal conductivity detectors can maintain functional sensitivity while handling smaller sample volumes, with the added benefits of lower power consumption and improved mechanical robustness.

-The development of a highly sensitive, yet simple and robust detector, integrated into a miniaturized system enables applied gas chromatography to make an impact on fields ranging from point of care health services and homeland security, to industry process control and geological exploration.
+The development of a highly sensitive, yet simple and durable detector—integrated into a miniaturized system—positions gas chromatography to have a broader impact across various fields.
+These include point-of-care health diagnostics, homeland security, industrial process control, and geological exploration.

 Representative Publications